pstroe/chartering-new-realms-2024/chapter1.md

 Because of the various implementations of the LLMs, with the Llama herd being locally run, and Gemini and GPT-4o being run through their online interface, different approaches had to be taken.

 Overall, the ParlaMint schema was simplified as to compartementalize the different elements of the structure.
-Erjavec's most time consuming task when annotating a file by hand, was the marking of metalinguistic commentary, respectively, speaker and metalinguistic commentary differenciation {cite:t}`erjavec_2023`.
 The input prompt was always structured by giving an example of the raw data, an example of the structured, corresponding XML section and a set of instructions {cite:p}`sahoo_2024`.
 Depending on whether the LLM was called via API or it's online interface, it was either guided onwards through repeating the instruction, or iterative refinement {cite:p}`vijayan_2023`.
 Furthermore, persona prompting and chain of thought prompting was attempted where appropriate.
-For a detailed description of the approaches, please view the [Experiments and Results](##Experiments and Results) section.
+For a detailed description of the approaches, please view the [Experiments and Results](experiments) section.

 #### Evaluation
-To evaluate the work of the LLMs automatically, a twofold approach was selected, where both the structure, [Evaluation XML Schema](##### Evaluation XML Schema) and the content, [Evaluation Content](##### Evaluation Content) of the processed file is assessed.
+To evaluate the work of the LLMs automatically, a twofold approach was selected, where both the structure, [Evaluation XML Schema](evaluation_xml) and the content, [Evaluation Content](evaluation_content) of the processed file was assessed.

+(evaluation_xml)=
 ##### Evaluation XML Schema
 To validate the XML schema of the files output by the LLMs, the RelaxNG {cite:p}`clark_2001` file format was chosen.
 A RelaxNG file is itself an XML file, which can be used to check and validate the structure of an XML file {cite:p}`van-der-vlist_2003`.
 This format was selected as there already exists an official RelaxNG file created by the ParlaMint team [^footnote9].
 Due to the simplified nature of the XML schema followed within this paper, the ParlaMint RelaxNG file was adapted and simplified to better suit this project's needs.